GLP-1 medications explained: how they work and which is right for you

 - Liraglutide 3 mg (Saxenda): 8% body weight at 56 weeks

-- Exenatide weekly: approximately 2 to 3% body weight
+- Exenatide weekly: about 2 to 3% body weight

 HbA1c reduction (approximate):